petercrona/Refunc/README.md

-# Mvstate
+# Localstate
 Make your models observable.
 Nothing more nothing less.
-However, the interesting part of Mvstate lies in how this is done.
+However, the interesting part of Localstate lies in how this is done.
 It's using the functor concept from functional programming to achieve this.

-Mvstate allows you to wrap your model, and then lift your normal functions to operate on your wrapped model.
+Localstate allows you to wrap your model, and then lift your normal functions to operate on your wrapped model.
 This means that your functions stay completely ignorant of all the observable magic.
 Let's have a look: